 P.S.
 Crystal Y is not the Flare president.
 Crystal Ho is.

 P.P.S.
-She likes Urban-style dance (inspired by Keone and Mari, Bo Park, Kinjaz, and Just Jerk Crew), Dancehall (by Paris Goebel), and Hip Hop.
+She likes street-style dance (inspired by Keone and Mari, Bo Park, Kinjaz, and Just Jerk Crew), Dancehall (by Paris Goebel), and Hip Hop.
 But she also likes dabbling into some commercial and kpop stuff.

 P.P.P.S.
 This girl can be easily excitable, let’s be friends.